enspiral-root-systems/coop-constitution/README.md

 * Employed by the Co-op; or
 * Party to a contract with the Co­op for provision of services to the Co­op; or
 * Has previously been party to a contract with the Co-op for provision of goods or services to the Co-op, and is, in the reasonable opinion of the Board, likely to again contract with the Co-op for the provision of goods or services to the Co-op; and
-* Meets the Loomio Co­operative Membership Eligibility Policy set down by the transacting shareholders from time to time and agreed at a meeting of the shareholders by special resolution.
+* Meets the Root Systems Co-­operative Membership Eligibility Policy set down by the transacting shareholders from time to time and agreed at a meeting of the shareholders by special resolution.

 **2.3 Issue of Transacting Shares**
-The board may issue a Transacting Share only to a natural person or organisation who is eligible in accordance with Clause 2.2 (“eligible parties”) and who is either:
+The board may issue a Transacting Share only to a natural person or organisation who is eligible in accordance with Clause 2.2 ("eligible parties") and who is either:

 * approved by a resolution of the Board following a recommendation by the Transacting Shareholders (made by special resolution); or
 * specified as a Transacting Shareholder in the initial application for registration of the Co-op.